serain/netmap.js/README.md

 ### General Lack of Accuracy

 Overall, I've found this module to be more accurate and faster than the other bits of code I found laying around the web.
-However, the whole idea of mapping networks from a browser is going to be fidgety by nature.
+That being said, the whole idea of mapping networks from a browser is going to be fidgety by nature.
 Your mileage may vary.

 ## Usage